eltociear/powerapps-docs.de-de/powerapps-docs/developer/common-data-service/xrm-tooling/sample-quick-start-xrm-tooling-api.md

             updateData.Add("telephone1", new CrmDataTypeWrapper("555-0161", CrmFieldType.String));
             bool updateAccountStatus = _ctrl.CrmConnectionMgr.CrmSvc.UpdateEntity("account","accountid",_accountId,updateData);

-            // Validate if the the account record was updated successfully, and then display the updated information
+            // Validate if the account record was updated successfully, and then display the updated information
             if (updateAccountStatus == true)
             {
                 UpdateStatus("***************************************");